10chain/datepicker/README.md

 datepicker
 ==========

-A js module for date picker for twitter bootstrap
+A js module for date picker for twitter bootstrap.

+Thanks to Stefan Petre.